-As I’ve deepened my project management practice while pursuing my PMP certification this summer, I’ve discovered something unexpected: the principles that guide successful projects are the same ones that guide spiritual growth.
-Both require faith in processes we can’t fully see, trust in incremental progress, and the wisdom to know that sustainable change happens through consistent, intentional steps rather than dramatic leaps.
+As I’ve deepened my project management practice while pursuing my PMP certification this summer, I’ve discovered something unexpected: the principles that guide successful projects overlap my experiences with spiritual growth.
+Both require faith in one another and processes we can’t see, trust in incremental progress, and the wisdom to know that sustainable change happens through consistent, intentional steps rather than dramatic leaps.

 Quick Fixes vs. Small Fixes

-Thinking big, long-term, and visionary comes naturally to me, and it’s been a long journey to become grounded in the present – in those crucial A → B movements that actually get us where we want to go.
-Beyond meeting the immediate demands of my days, weeks, and months, making progress on building my systems in a way that’s woven into my other rhythms remains challenging.
+Thinking big, long-term, and visionary comes naturally to me, and it’s been a long journey to become grounded in the present — those basic yet crucial A → B movements that get us where we want to go.
+Beyond meeting the immediate demands of my days, weeks, and months, making progress on building systems to support me and others sustainably is a continual challenge.

 Plant a Seed: A Framework for Sacred Planning